-Paper 1: Written Exam 91 marks: 76 marks short and long answer questions and 15 marks extended response questions.
-Topics 1-4, including relevant practical skills.
-Examination 2 hours 35% of A-Level Paper 2: Written Exam 91 marks: 76 marks short and long answer questions and 15 marks extended response questions.
-Topics 5-8, including relevant practical skills.
-Examination 2 hours 35% of A-Level Paper 3: Written Exam 78 marks: 38 marks structured questions, 15 marks critical analysis of given experimental data and 25 marks one essay from a choice of two titles.
-Topics 1-8, including relevant practical skills.
-Examination 2 hours 30% of A-Level https://filestore.aga.org.uk/resources/biology/specifications/AOA-7401-7402-SP-2015.PDF
+Paper 1: Topics 1 - 4Students will study Topics 1 - 4 and answer both short and long answerquestions, as well as extended response questions.This course will include relevant practical skills.
+Written Examination 2 hours 35% of A-Level Paper 2: Topics 5 - 8 Students will study Topics 5 - 8 and answer both short and long answer questions, as well as extended response questions.
+This course will include relevant practical skills.
+Written Examination 2 hours 35% of A-Level Paper 3: Topics 1 - 8 Students will study Topics 5 - 8 and answer both short and long answer questions, as well as undertaking critical analysis of given experimental data and one essay question from a choice of two titles.
+This course will include relevant practical skills.
+Written Examination 2 hours 30% of A-Level